JupiterKasparov/x4_ors/README.md

 The EXE uses bass.dll to play music, and so it's Windows-only.
 The LUA script uses FFI to call Windows functions.

 The EXE can be produced by compiling its source code with Lazarus/FPC.
 It's a 64-bit app!

+The following content is available from this GitHub repository:
+* 'Rel' directory: the full release.
+It can also be downloaded from Nexus Mods, in a ZIP.
+* '_player' directory: source code.
+Use 64-bit Lazarus, to compile the EXE.